On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Main Results

 \section{Main Results}

 In this section we state the main results of this work.
-In the following theorem, we characterize the exact memory-average load trade-off under the constraint of one-shot delivery.
-The achievable scheme is introduced in Section~\ref{sec:achiev} and the converse bound is proved in Section~\ref{sec:Converse}. \begin{theorem}[Average load] For a D2D caching scenario with a database of $N$ files and $K$ users each with a cache of size $M$, the following average load under the constraint of uncoded placement and one-shot delivery with uniform demand distribution, is optimal
+In the following theorem, we characterize the exact memory-average load trade-off of the D2D caching network with random uniform demands and under the constraint of one-shot delivery.
+The achievable scheme is presented in Section~\ref{sec:achiev} and the converse bound is proved in Appendix~\ref{sec:Converse}.